Follow the conference on X #misogynyinschools

 Daniel Kebede, General Secretary, National Education Union

-Join us for day dedicated to addressing misogyny and sexism in schools, equipping you with the knowledge and tools to make a meaningful impact in your community.
+The new RSHE Guidance places a much heavier emphasis on tackling misogyny in schools, join us for day dedicated to tackling this issue, equipping you with the knowledge and tools to make a meaningful impact in your school community.
 With expert-led sessions on everything from understanding the prevalence of misogyny to integrating gender equity into the curriculum, this conference is designed to support school leaders in creating safe, respectful, and inclusive environments.
 Gain insights into practical strategies, explore real-world case studies, and discover actionable steps to combat harmful behaviours and attitudes.

 This comprehensive agenda features engaging discussions on the impact of misogynistic language, the rise of online content fuelling harmful stereotypes, and the role of education in dismantling sexism.
 Delve into topics like gendered approaches to combatting misogyny, promoting healthy masculinity among boys, and working with families to extend these efforts beyond school walls.
 With opportunities for networking, breakout discussions, and Q&A sessions, this conference offers a collaborative platform to share experiences, learn from peers, and drive lasting change in schools.